 The first Iranian independent government which was established under the Seleucid rule (250 B.C.), is called Arsacid Dynasty in the Persian language because the name of their first king was Arsac.
 After unifying their power the Parthian kings expelled the Seleucid rulers and built a new big Iranian empire, the sixth in size in the ancient world.
 The only enemy during their rule was Rome.
 The Parthian dynasty was governed by 29 Kings and about 470 years.

 Parthian golden necklace, 2nd century AD, Iran, Reza Abbasi Museum

-The first Parthian capital was probably at Dara that today is called Abiverd, Hecatompylos, one of the most recent capitals, was probably close to the modern Dāmghān city.
-The empire was on govern by a small Parthian aristocracy who used the social organizations established by the Seleucids successfully, and who endure the development of vassal kingdoms.
+The first Parthian capital was probably at Dara which today is called Abiverd, Hecatompylos, one of the most recent capitals, was probably close to the modern Dāmghān city.
+The empire was on governed by a small Parthian aristocracy who used the social organizations established by the Seleucids successfully, and who endure the development of vassal kingdoms.
 The Parthians controlled most of the trade roads between Asia and the Greco-Roman, and this control provided them a great wealth that they used for their vast construction activities.